 - Social Networks: Social network is the best use-case of Holochain.
 It is useful considering that a social network can work without being connected, and the user can keep a copy of it locally.

 - Supply Chains: Supply chains can also benefit immensely from Holochain.
-It can provide a unique way to handle supply chain irrespective of organization, company, or geo-location.
+It can provide a unique way to handle the supply chain irrespective of organization, company, or geo-location.

-- P2P Platforms: P2P platforms can take proper use of Holochains.
+- P2P Platforms: P2P platforms can take proper use of Holochain.
 Small communities can set it up according to their requirements.
 The P2P platform can also communicate with other networks and make proper use of Holochain capabilities.

 - Collaborative Applications: Holochain is a great choice to build collaborative apps such as chats, scheduling, discussion, or even Wikis.

-- Rating platforms: Rating platforms can be created, managed and set up using Holochain.
+- Rating platforms: Rating platforms can be created, managed, and set up using Holochain.

 This leads us to the end of Holochain use cases.

-When not to use Holochain?
+When NOT to Use Holochain?

 So, we discussed the Holochain use-cases, but is there any instances where it is not beneficial?
 Yes, there is.
 Let’s go through them below.

-Private or secret data: If you are thinking of protecting your secure or private data, then you should avoid Holochain.
+- Private or Secret Data: If you are thinking of protecting your secure or private data, then you should avoid Holochain.
 It takes a lot of effort, private or secure, or even anonymous.
 If you know what you are doing, then you can go forward and use it.
 Otherwise, we recommend not to use it.

-Self-exploration: If you are thinking of creating an Holochain application only for yourself, then it is not a good idea.
+- Self-Exploration: If you are thinking of creating an Holochain application only for yourself, then it is not a good idea.
 It is not ideal for one-person use.
 However, if you want to use it to synchronize data across multiple devices, then it can be used.

-Huge files: The last use-case where you should not use it is to store large files.
+- Huge Files: The last use-case where you should not use it is to store large files.
 That’s because each peer can have its copy of the ledger.
 If it is significant, then it defeats the purpose of the Holochain and makes the whole process painfully slow.

 Holochain is an open-source framework that means anyone can contribute to it.

-It has 103 repositories, out of which, holochain-rust, holochain-basic-chat, docs-pages, lib3h and cryptographic-autonomy-license are pinned due to their importance.
+It has 103 repositories, out of which, Holochain-rust, Holochain-basic-chat, docs-pages, lib3h, and cryptographic-autonomy-license are pinned due to their importance.

 The project is managed by nine people right now.
 So, if you make a change in their code, these nine people will finalize the change by either accepting or rejecting it.

-Holochain is actively developed with its core repositoryholochain-rust with already 13,000+ commits, 41 contributions.
+Holochain is actively developed with its core repository Holochain-rust with already 13,000+ commits, 41 contributions.

 The whole Holochain project is licensed under GPL-3.0.